bmilne64/Employee-Data-Inquiry/README.md

 # sql-challenge

-In this assignment, I designed tables to hold employee data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.
+In this project, I designed tables to hold employee data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.

 #### Data Modeling